bgoonz/BGOONZ_BLOG_2.0/src/pages/readme.md

-        `setPreBodyComponents` function

-        Takes an array of components as its first argument which are added to the `preBodyComponents` array which is passed to the `html.js` component.

-    -   ######

-        `setPostBodyComponents` function
+        `setHtmlAttributes` function

-        Takes an array of components as its first argument which are added to the `postBodyComponents` array which is passed to the `html.js` component.
+        Takes an object of props which will spread into the `<html>` component.